 “Now, Ginny.
 You were no better when you were living here.”
-Nana walks by with a wink to me and Fred and the whole sitting room of her older brothers, burst out laughing.
+Nana walks by with a wink to me and Fred and the whole sitting room of her older brothers bursts out laughing.
 Mum turns even redder, if that was possible.
 I’m so glad I don’t blush like Mum.

-Phillip and the Scamanders greet me excitedly as Fred and I approach.
+Phillip and the Scamander twins greet me excitedly as Fred and I approach.
 “James!
 Happy birthday, mate!”

 ”Thanks Phillip.
 Good summer, Lorcan?
 Lysander?”

 “Good as it could be,” Lorcan responds.
 “We went to Sweden with Mum for a few weeks.
 It was fun, but considering we’ve gone at least once a year since we started school, I’m starting to wonder if we ever will see a Crumple-Horned Snorkack.
 They seem to be rather reclusive.”
-Lysander nodded sadly as Fred rolls his eyes and shook his head behind them.
+Lysander nods sadly in agreement as Fred rolls his eyes and shakes his head behind them.

 “Sounds great,” said Phillip, patting Lysander on the shoulder.
 Looking to me he asks, “So, Captain, have you thought up any new thrilling strategies over the past week since I’ve seen you?”

 “Of course!
 Who do you think you’re talking to?
-I’m going to go ahead and hold try-outs, but you all don’t anything to worry about.
+I’m going to go ahead and hold the standard trials, but you all don’t anything to worry about.
 We need to pick a few reserves, though, just in case one of you lot have the unfortunate experience of being out during a game.”

 Honestly, Lily can date whoever, as long as she keeps it to herself, and as long as her boyfriend stays away from me.
-There are very few guys that dare to give her a second glance because of this unspoken rule, much to her dismay.
-I however feel this is perfect, because this way only I can make sure a really worthy guy will date my sister.
-Al and I are pretty protective of our little sister, by the way.
-She should be happy I don’t go out of my way to make guys avoid her, even though that’s what Rose claims that I’m doing.
+There are very few guys that dare to give her a second glance because of this unspoken rule.
+I think she knows, but I really don’t care.
+Al and I are pretty protective of our little sister.
+I really don’t go out of my way to make guys avoid her, even though that’s what Rose claims that I’m doing.
 Lily hasn’t complained about it, yet, so I’m not changing anything I’m doing.

 “Happy birthday!”
 She looked past me and then around the room and added, “Where’s Julia?”

-“Oh, okay,” she frowns slightly.
-“Why not?”
+“Oh, okay,” she frowns slightly, “Why not?”
 I know that Rose doesn’t like Julia at all.
-I have no idea why, but most of my friends don’t like her.
+I have no idea why most of my friends don’t like her.
 Well… except for Fred.
 I know exactly why he hates her.
 They try to avoid conversations with and about Julia and I don’t press the matter, though today I wish someone would be straight with me about her.
 Maybe defending her will clear my head.

-“She said she was going to be in Ireland for the summer, so she couldn’t see me until school starts, again.”
+“She said she was going to be in Ireland for the summer, so she can’t see me until school starts back.”